Imran2909/Stamurai/README.md

 * **Real-time updates only for assigned tasks:** Socket events focus on assignment-related updates, no real-time for all tasks.
 * **No extensive styling:** UI is functional, focusing on usability over design polish.

----

-Feel free to ask if you want me to add sections like API docs or deployment notes!